ethereum/ethereum-org-website/src/content/web3/index.md

 #### Governance {#governance}

 As a Web2 platform increases in popularity, the power of the individual user's opinion decreases.
-Simultaneously, the power of the platform's governing body wields also increases.
+Simultaneously, the power of the platform's governing body also increases.
 Over time, this power imbalance can spiral out of control until the platform can ignore grievances with no repercussions.

-Web3 lets users participate in the decision making of a platform through tokens.
+Web3 empowers users to participate in the decision making of a platform through tokens.
 A recent example of this is Ethereum Name Service (ENS), which distributed 25% of its voting rights to existing users by sending ENS tokens to their wallets.
 Anyone with ENS tokens can vote on proposals about the future of ENS.
 ENS is a decentralized autonomous organization (DAO) because its ownership gets distributed amongst its token holders.

 _In Web2, you can refuse to use a platform; in Web3, you can vote to change it._